barrett370/Notes/Y3/Parallel+Distributed/source/Parallel-Dist-Lecture1.md

     - $T_p = T_{ser} + \frac{T_{par}}{S}$
   - Therefore, overall speedup, given the speedup of the parallel part is $S$ is:
     - $S_p = \frac{T_{ser}+T_{par}}{T_{ser}+\frac{T_{ser}}{S}}$
-  - If let let $f$ be te function of the program that is parallelisable then:
+  - If let let $f$ be the function of the program that is parallelisable then:
     - $T_{ser} = (1-f)T_{par} $   &   $ T_{par} = fT_1$
     - $\therefore$